rcorrero/light-pipe/README.md

 9. `SampleMaker` (a subclass of `SampleProcessor`) and its subclasses may be used to create `LightPipeSample` instances.
 These support key operations such as automatic raster tiling and the saving of user-created data in a georeferenced manner. `SampleMaker` defines the sequence of operations necessary to produce samples from input files in a concurrent manner (as defined by the supplied `ConcurrencyHandler` instance).

-10. `LightPipeSample` supports tile generation, which allows for the reading of subarrays of larger raster data arrays.
+10. `LightPipeSample` supports tile generation, which allows for the reading of sub-arrays of larger raster data arrays.
 It also allows for the reading of entire sample arrays.
 Each tile is associated with a `Tile` instance from which NumPy arrays may be accessed during training or deployment.

 11. `SampleProcessor` instances are designed to ensure that samples are produced and operated on in a manner which is consistent with the requirements imposed by the provided `ConcurrencyHandler` instance.
 For example, `concurrent.futures` requires that objects passed to a `ProcessPoolExecutor` are [serializable](https://docs.python.org/3/library/pickle.html).
 In practice this means that generator objects and `osgeo.gdal.Dataset` instances cannot be passed into or out of a `ProcessPoolExecutor`, and therefore sample processors must ensure that such objects are neither passed nor returned from processing functions when the `ProcessPoolHandler` is used.